allthroughthenight/allthroughthenight.github.io/_drafts/2022-01-01-what-i-learned-this-year.md

 > The next logical step would be to train an adversarial AI against the hiring AI.
 You'd have the system generate your resume and application to maximize your chances.
 Then the hiring AI would need to be re-trained to account for this.
 And so on.
 > In the far future, this feedback loop creates an economy where every job application is total gibberish.
 No human can possibly explain why their resume is a recipe for carne asada, an excerpt from Moby Dick, and a bunch of windings.
 But supposedly it's predicted to increase final offer salary by 13.54%, so nobody questions it.
 Anybody who still writes out their resume by hand is considered a luddite weirdo, and definitely not someone you'd want to have join your company.

+[OUCH!
+Newsletter](https://www.sans.org/newsletters/ouch/): A simple tech newsletter for anyone not in tech.

+[Print a WiFi Login Card](https://wificard.io/): Generate a QR code to join a WiFi network.

 [shitbowl](https://www.shitbowl.com/): The algorithmically powered in-home physical caching platform.

 [The Tao of Backup](http://taobackup.com/): The best practices for data backups, told in a narrative format, to help promote the [worldwide holiday](http://www.worldbackupday.com/).